EyasuTeshome/shifttracker/job-search/JSR2-update-and-polish-your-LindekIn-page.md

 You have:

 - **A maximum of two reviews**, so study the coach’s comments carefully and integrate any changes required.
-If necessary, you may use one of your extra reviews to get it approved.
+If necessary, you may use one of your extra reviews.

-- **One week to complete the activity** and avoid a block repetition. **Submit your first version no later than Wednesday**, to have enough time for the two rounds of reviews.
+- **One week to complete the activity** and avoid a block repetition.

+❗️ Submit your first version **no later than Wednesday of the week it's due** to have time to go through the necessary rounds of revision.

 Coaches might take up to 3 days to send you their comments and request changes.

 ## A refresher about the relevance of a LinkedIn profile